jericho1050/envirosight/README.md

 ## Running Locally

-Once the backend is deployed and the frontend `.env.local` file is configured:
+Once the backend is deployed and the frontend `.env` file is configured:

 1.  **Start the development server:**
     ```bash